The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Reaper Damage Delay

 Below is the damage delay for all of the Reaper weaponskills, abilities and spells.
 Big thanks to Shalfu Nyan for putting this together.
 This information is incredibly useful because it will help determine when you may risk ghosting a weaponskill.
 For example, if a boss is about to jump, you want to try and avoid using Soul Slice, Plentiful Harvest or Harvest Moon as they take a long time to register damage and may end up being ghosted.
-It is also useful for determining if casted spells like Communio will land into raid buffs.
+The damage delay for Communio and casted Harpe apply to the period after the damage has been snapshotted.
+From start of cast to application Communio takes roughly 1.38s to apply its damage.

 ![](/img/jobs/rpr/damagedelayrpr.png)

+#### C﻿asting Damage Calculations

+W﻿hen factoring buffs instant weaponskills, instant spells, and abilities calculate their damage immediately.
+Reaper's casted spells, however, do not calculate buffs and potency until their slidecast window ends which is roughly .76s into the cast of Harpe and Communio.
+This the same window that allows you to move during a cast.

 - - -